-Filled with thousands of fish of every shape and size, this is our largest and most popular exhibit.
-Leisurely travel on a moving 340-foot long glidepath, as you wind your way through the acrylic tunnel and come face to face with snappers, tarpons, grunts, squirrelfish, a green sea turtle, giant stingrays, sawfish, and very large SHARKS!
-YOU CAN ALMOST TOUCH THEM!
-Your family will marvel at the clarity of the water and the totally immersive environment.
-You will feel as if you were exploring the deep oceans and could almost touch the amazing sea life.VISIT SHARKS
+Filled with thousands of fish of every shape and size, Dangerous Reed is Ripley’s Aquarium of Myrtle Beach’s largest and most popular exhibit.
+Leisurely travel on a moving 340-foot long glidepath, as you wind your way through the acrylic tunnel and come face to face with snappers, tarpons, grunts, squirrelfish, green sea turtles, giant stingrays, sawfish, and very large SHARKS!
+So close and clear that you will feel like you’re swimming with them!VISIT SHARKS

 GREEN MORAY EEL

-Growing up to 8 feet long, the Green Moray Eel of the Atlantic Ocean continuously open and close their mouths to pump oxygen and water over their gills.
+Growing up to eight feet long, the green moray eel of the Atlantic Ocean continuously opens and closes their mouths to pump oxygen and water over their gills.
 This exposes their many teeth, giving them a fierce appearance.

-Recognized by its exposed teeth and its ferocious appearance, the Sandtiger Shark is the largest shark in the aquarium.
-Native to warm waters the Sandtiger can reach lengths of 10 feet.
+Recognized by its exposed teeth and its ferocious appearance, the sandtiger shark is the largest shark in the Aquarium.
+Native to warm waters, the sandtiger can reach lengths of ten feet!

 GREEN SEA TURTLE